How I Went From 30k in Debt and Zero eSkills… to Quitting my Day Job!

-My name is Richard and here is why I started this website.
+My name is Richard, and here is why I started this website.

 Most ‘About Me’ pages seem to focus on people’s achievements and how well they’re doing.
 But I think the failures are far more interesting because that’s when you learn.
-And how you come back from them reveals who you are.
+And how you come back from them really reveals who you are.
 So, here’s my story.

 How I got here